KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 More links and resources

 Issues brought up during Q&A
-* What was involved in making docs easier for AI to read.
+* What was involved in making docs easier for AI to read?
 Made sure content was in Markdown and added copy options on user guide
 * Wagtail has added a write API and Thibaud is experimenting with a docs builder.
 Despite the beauty of Wagtail, CMSes are going to become "clearinghouses and sources of truth" for AI.
 Wagtail is laying the foundation for whatever direction things go.

 References